RemiBahar/healthcare-management-system/Testing.md

 # Testing Guide

+This document is split into two sections covering the testing done using code (unit, integration, and performance testing) and using postman to interact with the API.

+For more information, please see the [Testing Javadoc](/api/target/site/testapidocs/index.html).

 # Unit and Integration tests

 * For increased flexibility and more advanced testing, test cases for the application were coded instead of using postman.